 Former visiting scholars

 Information on some of our former visiting scholars may be found in their profiles

-As a UK Border Agency (UKBA) Highly Trusted Sponsor, The University of Birmingham is required to ensure that all our international visitors hold a visa which is appropriate for the purpose of their visit to the UK.
+As a UK Border Agency (UKBA) Tier 4 Sponsor, The University of Birmingham is required to ensure that all our international visitors hold a visa which is appropriate for the purpose of their visit to the UK.
 If your application is successful, our International Student Advisory Service (ISAS) will carry out an assessment to identify the correct visa for your visit.
 If necessary, we will issue the correct documentation in support of your visa application; but it is the Scholar’s responsibility to use this to enter the UK under the advised visa route.
 No correspondence from the University of Birmingham, other than where specified, should be used in support of a visa application.

 Fees and Entitlements

 A fee of £1,000 per semester is payable to the University of Birmingham for the period of the scheme.
 Visits of periods shorter than one semester are considered, and charged at £250 per month pro rata.
 The fee entitles the Scholar to: